stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Developing Command-line Tools #

 To create command-line tools with Node.js, use [Commander](https://github.com/tj/commander.js) or [the Open CLI Framework](https://oclif.io/).
+Commander is the most popular choice for building command-line utilities.
+The Open CLI Framework was developed by Heroku for their command-ine tools, and then released as an Open Source project in 2018.

+# Robotics and Internet of Things #

+[Johnny-Five](http://johnny-five.io/) is the main package for working with robotics and hardware.

 # Packaging Applications #